 And I expect the gains to be bigger and faster than ever before.

-I have never seen a better time in history to double your money from profit surges.
+I have never seen a better time in history to take advantage of profit surges.

 We will soon have the largest supply of rare earths in the world.